REALITY STREET : Douglas Oliver

 Douglas Oliver was born in Bournemouth in 1937.
-He worked as a journalist for many years (in Cambridge, Paris, and Coventry) before attending the University of Essex in the 1970s.
+He worked as a journalist for many years (in Cambridge, Paris and Coventry) before attending the University of Essex in the 1970s.
 He subsequently taught at Essex, then lived and taught in New York City and Paris.
 Douglas Oliver died in 2000.
 He published numerous books of poetry and prose in his lifetime.
-Whisper "Louise" (see below) was completed with the help of his second wife, the poet Alice Notley.

 "A mosaic chronology glinting in evening sunlight," to quote the first page of this astonishing volume – a double biography/autobiography of Oliver himself and the legendary French anarchist and revolutionary, Louise Michel, heroine of the 1871 Paris Commune.